ietf-wg-acme/acme/draft-ietf-acme-acme.md

 In order to protect ACME resources from any possible replay attacks, ACME POST requests have a mandatory anti-replay mechanism.
-This mechanism is based on the server maintaining a list of nonces that it has issued to clients, and requiring any signed request from the client to carry such a nonce.
+This mechanism is based on the server maintaining a list of nonces that it has issued, and requiring any signed request from the client to carry such a nonce.

 An ACME server provides nonces to clients using the HTTP Replay-Nonce header field,